Book now

 The kea is the only alpine parrot in the world.
 This large green bird is famous for its cheeky and inquisitive nature.
 It's an endangered species, so consider yourself lucky if you see them.
 You're most likely to see kea at different stops along the road to Milford Sound.
 If you want a closer look, keep a good distance and make sure your bags and car windows are closed - kea love to steal things!

-Magnificent kea
+Magnificent kea in the mountains

 Learn more